-Karisma Kapoor Rubbishes Nepotism, Says 'I Worked Double Hard To Reach Where I Am'
+Karisma Kapoor Rubbishes Nepotism; Says, 'I Worked Double Hard To Reach Where I Am'

 Most Read: Salman Khan Responsible For Kareena Kapoor's Re-entry & Malaika Arora's Exit From Dabangg 3?

 Karisma was talking on the sidelines of Lakme Fashion Week Summer/Resort 2019, where she walked the ramp for designer Punit Balana Sunday.
 Punit unveiled his new collection 'Maya' on the final day of the fashion week, which begun on January 30.
-The collection was an ode to the French novel "Madame Bovary" and the designer included his signature block prints to the garments to give them a traditional touch.
+The collection was an ode to the French novel "Madame Bovary" and the designer put his signature block prints on the garments to give them a traditional touch.

 "I really love the outfit and the block print.
 Punit is extremely talented and different.
 I really like that he has put in so much effort to give a chance to the craftsmen from Jaipur.
 The best part is the colours and the fabric everything is eco friendly.
 It is very fascinating," Karisma said.